martinovich89/push_swap/README.txt

 Sort a given stack with the following constraints :
   There are 2 stacks : A and B
   Only these operations can be performed :
-  - swap 2 first elements of a stack
+  - swap the 2 first elements of a stack
   - rotate the first element to the end of a stack
   - push the first element of a stack to the first position in the other stack